The Insurance Disputes Law Review: Italy

 The international arena

 In the context of litigation involving international parties, the issue of jurisdiction is often raised.
-A recent case focused on this topic in the context of civil liability litigation, and in particular on the possibility of a damaged party suing in his or her own country the foreign insurance company of the counterparty.
-The Italian court applied EU Regulation No. 44/2001, which establishes different alternative criteria for identifying the court that has jurisdiction to decide the case.
+A recent case focused on this topic in the context of civil liability litigation and in particular on the possibility of a damaged party suing in his or her own country the foreign insurance company of the counterparty.
+The Italian court applied EU Regulation No. 44/2001,35 which establishes different alternative criteria for identifying the court that has jurisdiction to decide the case.
 In its reasoning, the judgment found that, as a general rule, an insurance company may be sued before a court of the state in which the company has its registered office, in which the event occurred or, alternatively, in the place in which the litigation has been commenced by the subject who suffered the damage, provided that the insured and the insurer can be summoned in the same proceedings.
 In addition to those general criteria, the court clarified that under Article 9 of Regulation No. 44/2001, the insurer may also be sued before the court of the state in which the claimant is domiciled if litigation is commenced by the insured, the beneficiary of the policy or the person who concluded the insurance contract.
-Following a case law precedent of the ECJ, the court concluded that pursuant to Article 11 of Regulation No. 44/2001 all the above-mentioned criteria apply also to litigation commenced by the person who suffered the damage, who can therefore directly bring an action against the insurance company of the counterparty if that is possible under the domestic law of the person who suffered the damage (which it is in Italy).
+Following an ECJ case law precedent, the court concluded that pursuant to Article 11 of Regulation No. 44/2001 all the above-mentioned criteria apply also to litigation commenced by the person who suffered the damage and who can therefore directly bring an action against the insurance company of the counterparty if that is possible under the domestic law of the person who suffered the damage (which it is in Italy).

 ii Representatives of foreign insurance companies

 With reference to third-party insurance, and specifically on the point of standing, a topic recently addressed by both EU and Italian courts concerned the possibility of suing directly the claims representative of a foreign company.
-Pursuant to Article 1 of Directive 2000/26/CE, every insurance company that issues its policies in foreign states has to appoint a claims representative in each Member State other than the one in which it has its registered office.
+Pursuant to Article 1 of Directive 2000/26/CE,36 every insurance company that issues its policies in foreign states has to appoint a claims representative in each Member State other than the one in which it has its registered office.
 The claims representative shall be responsible for handling and settling claims arising from the events referred to in Article 1.
 However, the Directive does not specify whether it is possible for the insured to sue the claims representative directly.
-On this point, the ECJ ruled that the representative is entitled to receive judicial notices on behalf of the company, but cannot stand trial on behalf of the company, as established by Article 18 of the Rome II Regulation (which considers the insurer as the only subject that can be sued directly).
-On the other hand, the Italian Supreme Court later issued a decision that, according to some scholars, would be at odds with that of the ECJ as it held that the plaintiff would be entitled to bring an action before the damaged person's national court also against the representative of the company.
+On this point, the ECJ ruled that the representative is entitled to receive judicial notices on behalf of the company, but cannot stand trial on behalf of the company, as established by Article 18 of the Rome II Regulation (which considers the insurer to be the only subject that can be sued directly).37 On the other hand, the Italian Supreme Court later issued a decision that, according to some scholars, would be at odds with that of the ECJ as it held that the plaintiff would be entitled to bring an action before the damaged person's national court also against the representative of the company.38

 iii Home country control